michaelkurihara/michaelkurihara.github.io/essays/smartQuestions.md

 ```

 What I love about this question is that it is well named, it objective is clear, the problems is clear, and the error
 message is clear.
+It is posted on the right on the Stack Exchange, with good tags:  malware, antivirus, clamav.
 The person who posed the even responded to a question in a reply and added the "EDIT:" section the
-post.
+post showing responsiveness.

 ## Appreciation